top of page

 Photo by Ruth Emily Hanson ARPS

 My documentary work focuses on people, place and social experience.
-Through sustained, usually long-term projects and close engagement with my subjects, I seek to make photographs that are honest, thoughtful and grounded in real lives.
+Through sustained, sometimes long-term projects and close engagement with my subjects, I seek to make photographs that are honest, thoughtful and grounded in real lives.

 My practice is driven by curiosity and care, using photography as a way to document change, preserve memory and reveal the stories embedded in ordinary moments and overlooked spaces.
 Whether working independently or on assignment, I approach each project with a strong sense of responsibility to my subjects and to the contexts in which the images are made.